Siberian Husky

 Do they need a lot of exercise?

-Yes, they are a high-energy working breed that requires significant daily physical activity.
+Yes, they are a working breed that requires significant daily physical and mental stimulation.

 View Official FCI Standard